The government of Maharashtra showed massive interest in investing in this temple and making it a world class tourist and pilgrimage location.

 The temple was destroyed and constructed many times by Hindu emperors and Islamic kings.

 Somnath Trust’s land assets are valued Rs1,639.14 crore.
-This makes the temple the richest in India.
+This makes the richest temple in India.

 Kashi Vishwanath temple is a temple that is dedicated to Lord Shiva.